top of page

 PCB2.png

-This circuit used a ESP32 as microcontroller, which does not have 16 available ADC (Analog-to-Digital Converters) ports.
-To solve this a multiplexor was added to the design.
+This circuit used an ESP32 as a microcontroller, which does not have 16 available ADC (Analog-to-Digital Converters) ports.
+To solve this a multiplexer was added to the design.
 Through this challenge I learned how to solder SMT components using a hot air station.

 0J9724.1200.jpg

 To improve accuracy, a Pololu module was implemented.
-The 16 analog sensor outputs where mathematically processed to determined the position of the line, and a variable reference was implemented.
+The 16 analog sensor outputs where mathematically processed to determine the position of the line, and a variable reference was implemented.

 The robot's movement is regulated by a PID controller programmed on Arduino IDE (C++), allowing it to handle both sharp turns and straight lines.
 This configuration made the robot the fastest and most reliable in the competition.